simon-frankau/speedball2-re-amiga/README.md

 ### Details of scrolling and the game pitch

 The game pitch is broken into 16x16 blocks.
-The total game area is 40x72 blocks.
+The total game area is 40x72 blocks (making 1152x640 pixels).
 The screen memory is a 21x13 block window into this (336x208 pixels), of which 320x184 pixels are shown onscreen with the hardware assisting in sub-block scrolling.
 The last 16 rows of the 200 row screen are the status bar, as mentioned above.

 Horizontal scrolling is achieved by changing the starting block within a row, and making the block that was the end of one row now the end of